makle04/CW2024/README.md

    6.8.
 EnemyProjectile

         6.8.1.
 Hitbox implementations
-            - Added hitbox so that is hits the where the EnemyPlane is rather than hitting the whole image height of EnemyPlane
+            - Added hitbox so that is hits the where the UserPlane is rather than hitting the whole image height of UserPlane

         6.8.2.
 Updates hitbox when the projectile is moving
             - method updateHitbox() is called now in method updatePosition().